The Italian Connection

-The Italian Connection (La mala ordina, also released as Manhunt in the City and Manhunt in Milan) is a 1972 italian noir-thriller film co-written and directed by Fernando Di Leo; starring Mario Adorf, Henry Silva, Woody Strode, Adolfo Celi, Luciana Paluzzi, Sylva Koscina, and Cyril Cusack.
-It is the second part of Di Leo’s “Milieu trilogy”, preceded by Caliber 9 (also 1972) and followed by The Boss (1973).
+The Italian Connection (La mala ordina, also released as Manhunt in the City and Manhunt in Milan) is a 1972 noir-thriller film directed and co-written by Fernando Di Leo; starring Mario Adorf, Henry Silva, Woody Strode, Adolfo Celi, Luciana Paluzzi, Francesca Romana Coluzzi, Sylva Koscina, and Cyril Cusack.

+The film is the second part of Di Leo's “Milieu trilogy”, preceded by Caliber 9 (also 1972) and followed by The Boss (1973).
+It was released to Italian theatres on September 2, 1972.

 Plot

-Professional hitmen Dave Catania and Frank Webster are dispatched from New York to Milan to find and kill Luca Canali, a small-time pimp accused of stealing a mob heroin shipment.
+Hitmen Dave Catania and Frank Webster are dispatched from New York to Milan to find and kill Luca Canali, a small-time pimp accused of stealing a mob heroin shipment.
 Local mafia Don Vito Tressoldi is upset by the Americans intrusion on his turf, but is forced to play along by collecting Canali for them.
 Don Vito deploys a city-wide network of spies and informants to find Canali, but he manages to narrowly evade them, even as his own friends turn on him.

 It transpires that Don Vito actually stole the shipment himself and framed Canali.
-He resorts to having Canali’s wife and daughter killed to draw him out.
-Enraged, Canali goes on a violent rampage of revenge against the mob, picking off the members of Don Vito’s gang and eventually killing the boss himself in his own office.
-He leads Catania and Webster to a final confrontation in a wrecking yard, where he manages to kill them both but is severely wounded in the process.
+He resorts to having Canali's wife and daughter killed to draw him out.
+Enraged, Canali goes on a violent rampage of revenge against the mob, picking off the members of Don Vito's gang and eventually killing the boss himself in his own office.

+Canali leads Catania and Webster to a final confrontation in a wrecking yard, where he manages to kill them both but is severely wounded in the process.
 Exhausted, Canali collapses, leaving it ambiguous if he survives or not.

 Cast

 Production

 Di Leo's original title for The Italian Connection was Ordini da un altro mondo (Orders From Another World).
 The film's premise is taken from the short story "Milan by Calibro 9" by Giorgio Scerbanenco, which had appeared in the book Milano calibro 9, the inspiration for di Leo's earlier film of the same name; unlike the previous film, Scerbanenco did not receive an onscreen credit.

-The film was shot at Dear Studios in Rome and on-location in Milan.
+The film was shot on-location in Milan, and at Rome's Dear Studios.
 Mario Adorf performed his own stunts in the infamous car chase scene.
-In contrast to Caliber 9, Adorf also provided his own voice for the English-language dub.
-Co-stars Adolfo Celi and Luciana Paluzzi had previously appeared together in the James Bond film Thunderball (1965).
+In contrast to Caliber 9, Adorf also did his own dubbing for the English-language version.

+Actors Adolfo Celi and Luciana Paluzzi had previously appeared together in the James Bond film Thunderball (1965).